Join the BioResource

 If you decide to join, you will donate a blood or saliva sample and be asked to complete a health and lifestyle questionnaire.

-We'll also ask you to fill in a consent form that describes how your data and samples might be used and allows us to match you to specific research studies.
+We'll also ask you to fill in a consent form that describes how your data and samples will be used and allows us to match you to specific research studies.

 We'll also ask you to grant us access to your medical records, but we will only need these if required for a particular study.